A Touch of Hong Kong Culture

 11. Hong Kong by night

-Hong Kong is a vivid, Asian metropolis with a wealth of culture, options and things to do.
-To make the most out of your layover, you may want to prepare and do some inspiring reading and careful planning beforehand, getting an overview of what the city has to offer.
-Check out useful matters like transport options, prices, opening hours etc. In this way you will not be wasting time seeking information and solving practical issues once there!
+Hong Kong is a vivid Asian metropolis with a wealth of culture, options and things to do.
+To make the most of your layover, you may want to prepare and do some inspiring reading and careful planning beforehand, getting an overview of what the city can offer.
+Check out transport options, opening hours, and price levels.
+In this way, you will not waste valuable time seeking information and solving practical issues once there!

-Our suggested one day itinerary is as follows.
-It is packed, but absolutely doable.
+See our suggested one-day itinerary below.
+It is packed but absolutely doable.

 Head towards the Wan Chai district on Hong Kong Island.
-Stroll around the business and financial district in Wan Chai and make a photo shoot of the futuristic and streamlined skyscrapers.
+Stroll around the business and financial districts in Wan Chai and take a photo shoot of the futuristic and streamlined skyscrapers.

 Top 7 things to do in Hong Kong